MCReagan/Weather-Dashboard/README.md

 3. Open with VSCode or other software
 4. Open index.html in browser

+You may visit the deployed application at https://mcreagan.github.io/Weather-Dashboard/

 ## Usage

 To use the project, follow these steps: